-APPROVAL OF THE MOVING TO WORK YEAR-10 PLAN COVERING THE PERIOD APRIL 1, 2020 THROUGH MARCH 31, 2021 AND AUTHORIZES THE SUBMISSION OF THE PLAN TO THE UNITED STATES DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT
+APPROVAL AND AUTHORIZATION TO SUBMIT THE ORLANDO HOUSING AUTHORITY'S MOVING TO WORK YEAR 11 PLAN COVERING THE PERIOD APRIL 1, 2021 THROUGH MARCH 31, 2022 TO THE UNITED STATES DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT

-WHEREAS, the Housing Authority of the City of Orlando, Florida's (OHA) mission is "To offer a choice of safe and affordable housing options and opportunities for economic independence for residents of Orlando and Orange County, Florida," and
+WHEREAS, The Orlando Housing Authority's (OHA) mission is to offer a choice of safe and affordable housing options and opportunities for economic independence for residents of Orlando and Orange County, and

-WHEREAS, the Moving To Work (MTW) demonstration program supports the OHA's mission, and

-WHEREAS, the OHA is designated as a MTW agency, and
+WHEREAS, the Moving to Work (MTW) demonstration program supports the Orlando Housing Authority's mission and the Orlando Housing Authority has been designated as a MTW agency, and

-WHEREAS, the OHA prepared its Moving To Work (MTW) Year-10 Plan covering the period April 1, 2020 through March 31, 2021, and
+WHEREAS, The Orlando Housing Authority prepared its Moving To Work (MTW) year 11 Plan covering the period April 1, 2021 through March 31, 2022, and

-WHEREAS, the MTW Plan was available for public comment for at least thirty (30) days, and there were no less than fifteen (15) days between the public hearing and the approval of the Plan by the Board of Commissioners in order to incorporate any public comments into the MTW Year-10 Plan, and
+WHEREAS, the Plan was available for public comment for at least thirty (30) days, and there were no less than fifteen (15) days between the public hearing and the approval of the Plan by the Board of Commissioners in order to incorporate any public comments into the Annual MTW Year 11 Plan, and

-WHEREAS, OHA did not receive any public comments about the program design, and
+WHEREAS, the Orlando Housing Authority received four (4) public comments about the program design, and

-WHEREAS, the OHA's Moving to Work Year-10 Plan is incorporated by reference into this Resolution.
+WHEREAS, the Orlando Housing Authority's Moving to Work year 11 Plan is incorporated by reference into this Resolution.

-NOW, THEREFORE, BE IT RESOLVED that the Board of Commissioners of the Housing Authority of the City of Orlando, Florida approves the Moving To Work (MTW) Year-10 Plan covering the period April 1, 2020 through March 31, 2021 and authorizes the President/CEO to submit the Plan to the U. S. Department of Housing and Urban Development and further authorizes the President/CEO to execute all necessary agreements and to make changes that are not substantial.
+NOW, THEREFORE, BE IT RESOLVED that the Board of Commissioners of the Housing Authority of the City of Orlando, Florida, approves and authorizes the President/CEO to submit the Orlando Housing Authority' Moving To Work Year 11 Plan covering the period April 1, 2021 through March 31, 2022 to the U. S. Department of Housing and Urban Development and authorizes the President/CEO to execute all necessary agreements and to make changes that are not substantial.

 VIVIAN BRYANT, ESQ.

 PRESIDENT/CEO

-ED CARSON CHAIR
+ED CARSON

+CHAIR